 For senior executives who are subject to the remuneration rules for credit market companies, special remuneration rules apply pursuant to laws and regulations issued by the Swedish Financial Supervisory Authority.
-The remuneration rules were applied to the parent company Qliro Group AB (publ) when Qliro Group AB (publ) formed a so-called consolidated situation with its subsidiary Qliro AB in 2018.
-The boards of Qliro Group AB (publ) and Qliro AB have established a remuneration policy that covers all employees in each company and that is compatible with and promotes sound and efficient risk management and counteracts excessive risk taking.
+The boards of Qliro Group AB (publ) and Qliro AB have established a remuneration policy that covers all employees in each company, including the CEO and CFO of the parent company, Qliro Group AB (publ), and that is compatible with and promotes sound and efficient risk management and counteracts excessive risk taking.
 In addition to the guidelines set out above, the following guidelines will mainly be applied to remuneration of senior executives who are subject to the remuneration rules: